Emory-HITI/Niffler/README.md

 # Niffler Modules

 Niffler core (cold-extraction, meta-extraction, and png-extraction) is built with Python3.
+Niffler application layer (app-layer) is built with Java and Javascript.

 ## cold-extraction